Restoration Recovery outpatient addiction treatment logo

 Cost & insurance for kratom treatment in Ringgold

 The Ringgold clinic accepts Georgia Medicaid through the Georgia Families managed care program — all major care management organizations (CMOs), including Amerigroup/Wellpoint, Peach State Health Plan, CareSource, Humana, Molina, and UnitedHealthcare Georgia.
 Most commercial insurance is also accepted, including BCBS, UHC, Aetna, Cigna, and Humana — verify your specific plan.
-Self-pay is $250 per month flat, with no sliding-scale.
+Self-pay is $250 per month flat.

 Supervised treatment vs. tapering kratom or 7-OH on your own